Tips for Making Healthy Choices from S.F. Chef Kathy Fang

 About Kathy Fang:

 Chef Kathy Fang is a native San Franciscan who grew up in Chinatown.
 The daughter of famed House of Nanking chef/owner Peter Fang, Kathy has emerged from her renowned culinary family to make a name for herself in the industry.
-After receiving her formal training at the esteemed Le Cordon Bleu Culinary School, Kathy went on to open Fang restaurant with her father in the SoMa district of San Francisco in 2009.
-Fang has become a beloved neighborhood favorite offering a fresh take on dishes influenced by both Northern and Southern China’s cuisine.
+After receiving her formal training at the esteemed Le Cordon Bleu Culinary School, Kathy opened Fang restaurant with her father in the SoMa district of San Francisco in 2009.
+F ng has become a beloved neighborhood favorite, offering a fresh take on dishes influenced by both Northern and Southern China’s cuisine.

 Related: Recipes from the Culinary Institute of America